tsgates/arch-wiki-markdown/wiki/Ratpoison.md

 ---------------

-After X11 starts up you will see a black screen and a little textbox on the upper right of it that says "Welcome to Ratpoison" :) Now type Ctrl+t and then ? to get a list of keybindings.
+After X11 starts up you will see a black screen and a little textbox on the upper right of it that says "Welcome to Ratpoison".
+Now type Ctrl+t and then ? to get a list of keybindings.
 If you are used to GNU screen, you will feel at home very soon.

 You are able to define custom keystrokes and even override existing ones in ~/.ratpoisonrc